-1 None of the Delegates to the federal convention of 1787 said the purpose of an Art.
-V convention is to enable States to get amendments to the Constitution in order to rein in abuses of power by the fed. gov't.
+1None of the Delegates to the federal convention of 1787 said the purpose of an Art.
+V convention is to enable States to get amendments to the Constitution in order to remedy violations of the Constitution by the fed. gov't.
 COSP fabricated that claim!
-Our Framers knew the people had the right to meet in convention and draft a new Constitution whether or not the convention method was added to Art.
-V; they couldn't stop People in the future from doing what they had just done.
+See: What the Framers really said about the purpose of amendments to our Constitution.
+Furthermore, our Framers knew the People had the right to meet in convention and draft a new Constitution whether or not the convention method was added to Art.
+V; and they couldn't stop People in the future from doing what they had just done.
 Most likely, the convention method was included in Art.
-V to induce the Anti-federalists to sign the Constitution and to ease ratification in States with Anti-federalists.
+V to induce Anti-federalists to support the new Constitution.

-2 Four US Supreme Court Justices and other luminaries have warned that an Article V convention is fraught with peril.
+2Four US Supreme Court Justices and other luminaries have warned that an Article V convention is fraught with peril.

-3 George Soros wants a Progressive constitution in place by 2020.
+3 George Soros wants a Marxist constitution in place by 2020.
 Globalists want us in the North American Union.
-The proposed Newstates Constitution sets up a dictatorship and is easily ratified via national referendum (Art.
+The proposed Newstates Constitution establishes a dictatorship and is easily ratified via national referendum (Art.
 XII, §1).